 There must be no open conditions around endangered, threatened or protected species.

 In the case where there is both a Seafood Watch assessment and MSC certification, Ocean Wise will defer to the Seafood Watch assessment.
-Ocean Wise will also only list MSC certified fisheries that are relevant to the Canadian marketplace to avoid confusion.

 November 2017 Update – Canadian Fisheries Certified by MSC